Houston Property Insurance Claim Statistics by Disaster Type: Harris County Historical Analysis

 Winter Storm Uri (2021): The Deep Freeze and Pipe Bursts

-On **February 13 to 17, 2021**, a massive arctic air mass pushed south across the United States, bringing historic sub-freezing temperatures to the entire state of Texas.
-Winter Storm Uri plunged the Houston metropolitan area into a multi-day deep freeze, with temperatures dropping to 13 degrees Fahrenheit and staying below freezing for up to 44 consecutive hours.
+On February 13 to 17, 2021, a massive arctic air mass pushed south across the United States, bringing historic sub-freezing temperatures to the entire state of Texas.
+Winter Storm Uri plunged the Houston metropolitan area into a multi-day deep freeze, with temperatures dropping to 13 degrees Fahrenheit and staying below freezing for up to 44 consecutive hours (per NWS Houston/Galveston climate records).
 Combined with the catastrophic failure of the state's electrical grid, the prolonged freeze caused water lines to freeze and burst in hundreds of thousands of residential and commercial properties.

-TDI post-event statistics reveal that Winter Storm Uri was the costliest natural disaster in Texas insurance history, generating well over a million property damage claims statewide and exceeding **$10 billion in insured losses** (TDI / industry estimates).
+Winter Storm Uri was one of the costliest insured events in Texas history, generating roughly half a million property damage claims statewide and more than $10 billion in insured losses (TDI / Insurance Council of Texas estimates).
 Harris County carriers processed tens of thousands of pipe burst claims, involving extensive interior water damage, saturated insulation, collapsed ceilings, and ruined business personal property.

 Unlike hurricane claims, which are driven by wind-created envelope breaches, Winter Storm Uri claims centered on the distinction between a "sudden and accidental pipe burst" (covered) and "gradual water seepage" (excluded).
-Carriers aggressively scrutinized these claims, using forensic plumbing reports to argue that pre-existing rust, corrosion, or lack of heating caused the failures to avoid paying for the extensive drywall and floor restoration.
+Carriers scrutinized these claims closely, commissioning forensic plumbing reports and pointing to pre-existing rust, corrosion, or lack of heating as the cause of the failure rather than the freeze itself.

 Comparative Analysis of Major Houston Natural Disasters